14 Best Places to Visit in Belgium—Beautiful cities, Villages & Nature You Shouldn’t Miss

 Moving to the north, you’ll hit Ghent’s town hall, which is a beautiful, stately building (see it lit up at night if you can) and then, walking through Grafitti Street, you’re almost at one of Ghent’s most prominent plazas, Vrijdagmarkt.

-Our favorite place in Ghent was the 10th century Gravensteen—a fantastic castle surrounded by a moat.
-We’ve already mentioned it in more detail further up on this list.
-Yes, it was so good it deserves its own spot in the country rankings!
+My favorite place in Ghent was the 10th century Gravensteen—a fantastic castle surrounded by a moat.

 Comfy, cool and chic @ Pillows Grand Boutique Hotel Reylof